Single-Point Search for eV-scale Axion-like particles with Variable-Angle Three-Beam Stimulated Resonant Photon Collider: Data analysis

 Figure \ref{SCIP} shows histograms in the upper left, upper right, lower left and lower right corresponding to S, C, I and P patterns of beam combinations, respectively.
 A total of \(60{,}000\) shots were collected across three runs, with \(15{,}000\) shots in each trigger pattern.
 In both the S- and C-patterns, a peak distribution of photon counts was observed mainly after the designated signal time (red window).
 Since no pressure dependence of the photon yield was observed and the similar distribution was also seen in the C-pattern, this background is likely due to scattered lights from optical components encountered by the creation laser (c1, c2) during the propagation.
 Although identifying and suppressing this noise source remains a future task, the main noise distribution lies outside the arrival time window of the signal photons.
 We thus evaluate the number of signal photons based on Eq.~\eqref{signal_logic}.

 Figure \ref{FWM} shows the result after $S-C-I+P$ subtraction with the statistical errors.
 The number of photons observed within the red time window was obtained as

-where the three systematic errors are coming from the definition of the peak-finding algorithm as follows.
+where the first uncertainty is statistical, evaluated from the Poisson fluctuations of the reconstructed photon numbers in the four trigger patterns, including the Fano-factor enhancement due to the Gamma-distributed single-photon charge response, as given by Eq.(\ref{stat}) and discussed in Appendix \ref{App.B}, while the three systematic errors are coming from the definition of the peak-finding algorithm as follows.
 The first systematic error (syst.I) was evaluated by varying the voltage threshold level in Eq.~\eqref{ThrPhotonpeak} used to discriminate photon-peaks from baseline fluctuations,

 The second systematic uncertainty (syst.II) was estimated by changing the voltage level of arrival-time threshold in Eq.~\eqref{ThrArrive},

 The third systematic uncertainty (syst.III) was evaluated by varying the voltage threshold level in Eq.~\eqref{ThrStart} that defines the initial bin of the charge-integration window,